Recruiting Platform

 Quick Access to Data: Work Where They Work

 Account Managers, Recruiters, and Sourcers spend much of their time in their email (in this case, Outlook), LinkedIn, GitHub, and other platforms to find talent and surface new business opportunities.
 The business has rules to follow so that a candidate or business partner aren’t contacted many times by different people in the organization, which keeps the brand from becoming tainted.
-To honestly follow those rules, was cumbersome, to say the least.
+To honestly follow those rules was cumbersome.
 Searching for those contacts required the user to jump between the 3rd party platform and internal system and took many minutes (if they performed the task at all).

 SOLUTION